 Posts from ‘Chevrolet’

-Note: This article is reprinted from the August 2016 issue of Collectible Automobile magazine
+Note: The following story was excerpted from the October 2006 issue of Collectible Automobile magazine

 Let’s say you’re not convinced that appearance is an important factor—maybe the important factor—that drives car shoppers to choose one vehicle over another.
 Then consider the 1947 Chevrolet Fleetline Aerosedan.
 Despite being the most expensive two-door closed car in the Chevy lineup, it was still the most popular model of the best-selling brand in America in ’47.

 Legendary Chicago Cubs second baseman Ryne Sandberg racked up nine Gold Gloves during his 17-year career as a big-league ball player.
 That’s a number Ryno can point to with pride, and it’s a number even casual baseball fans can appreciate.
 Not that the famously modest ex-Cub spends much time defending his career, but if he had to, the stats are there.

 When you think about ¾- and 1-ton pickups, you probably think diesel engines.
 Any why wouldn’t you?
 Even the most casual industry observer is aware of the Cummins, Duramax, and Power Stroke brands.